-- 62 - a) Grubbing of the organic vegetation mat and/or the upper soil horizons will be minimized (will not occur within 2 m of standing timber).
-These will be left in place where possible.
-Limits of stripping and/or grubbing will be shown on all drawings issued for construction; - b) The organic vegetation mat and upper soil horizon material, which has been grubbed, will be spread in a manner that attempts to cover exposed areas.
-Any surplus material will be stored or stockpiled for site rehabilitation and re-vegetation purposes elsewhere in the Project area.
-Topsoil and peat will be stockpiled separately from the overburden and separated by a buffer zone (refer to Section, "Buffer Zone") from any waterbodies, watercourse or ecologically sensitive areas.
-The location of the stockpiles will be shown on drawings issued for construction and accessible for future rehabilitation purposes; - c) A minimum of 5 metres should separate stockpiles of grubbed material from standing timber; - d) Grubbed material and/or topsoil will be stored in low piles to decrease the effect of compaction on structure.
+- a) Grubbing of the organic vegetation mat and/or the upper soil horizons shall be minimized (shall not occur within 2 m of standing timber).
+These shall be left in place where possible.
+Limits of stripping and/or grubbing shall be shown on all drawings issued for construction; - b) The organic vegetation mat and upper soil horizon material, which has been grubbed, shall be spread in a manner that attempts to cover exposed areas.
+Any surplus material shall be stored or stockpiled for site rehabilitation and re-vegetation purposes elsewhere in the Project area.
+Topsoil and peat shall be stockpiled separately from the overburden and separated by a buffer zone (refer to Section, "Buffer Zone") from any waterbodies, watercourse or ecologically sensitive areas.
+The location of the stockpiles shall be shown on drawings issued for construction and accessible for future rehabilitation purposes; - c) A minimum of 5 metres should separate stockpiles of grubbed material from standing timber; - d) Grubbed material and/or topsoil shall be stored in low piles to decrease the effect of compaction on structure.
 Stockpiles of topsoil should be seeded or otherwise protected using erosion control methods as outlined in Section, "Erosion Prevention and Sediment Control" to prevent erosion and loss of nutrients.
-This is especially important if stockpiles are to remain in place for periods of a year or more; - e) Erosion prevention and sediment control measures will be installed to minimize and control runoff soil erosion and transport of sediment laden water during grubbing and the re-spreading and stockpiling of grubbed materials.
-Section, "Erosion Prevention and Sediment Control" outlines all acceptable prevention and control methods (i.e. use of sediment ponds); - f) Where grubbed materials are re-spread or stockpiled, as many stumps and roots as possible will be left in place to maintain soil cohesion to dissipate the energy of runoff and promote natural re-vegetation; - g) The length of time that grubbed areas are left exposed to the natural elements will be minimized to prevent unnecessary erosion.
-These areas will be monitored for erosion and such findings will be reported to the OSEM; - b) During grubbing, care will be taken to ensure that grubbed material will not be pushed into areas that are to be left undisturbed (Figures 10-12 and 10-13 show examples of grubbing activities and a grubbed right-of-way); - i) Grubbing will be avoided on steep slopes near watercourses.
-A buffer zone will be maintained between grubbed areas and watercourses, waterbodies and ecologically sensitive areas (refer to Section, "Buffer Zones").
-Grubbing limits adjacent to watercourses will be flagged in the field prior to undertaking grubbing/stripping activities; - j) Grubbing and other debris will not be permitted to enter any watercourse; - k) Bog and other wet material that is excavated from the site will be piled and graded on well drained ground in low piles.
-The piles will be seeded or otherwise protected using erosion control methods as outlined in Section, "Erosion Prevention and Sediment Control"; and - Where the piles are in the transmission line right-of-way they will not impede access to the line for future maintenance or access.
+This is especially important if stockpiles are to remain in place for periods of a year or more; - e) Erosion prevention and sediment control measures shall be installed to minimize and control runoff soil erosion and transport of sediment laden water during grubbing and the re-spreading and stockpiling of grubbed materials.
+Section, "Erosion Prevention and Sediment Control" outlines all acceptable prevention and control methods (i.e. use of sediment ponds); - f) Where grubbed materials are re-spread or stockpiled, as many stumps and roots as possible shall be left in place to maintain soil cohesion to dissipate the energy of runoff and promote natural re-vegetation; - g) The length of time that grubbed areas are left exposed to the natural elements shall be minimized to prevent unnecessary erosion.
+These areas shall be monitored for erosion and such findings shall be reported to the OSEM; - b) During grubbing, care shall be taken to ensure that grubbed material shall not be pushed into areas that are to be left undisturbed (Figures 11-12 and 11-13 show examples of grubbing activities and a grubbed right-of-way); - i) Grubbing shall be avoided on steep slopes near watercourses.
+A buffer zone shall be maintained between grubbed areas and watercourses, waterbodies and ecologically sensitive areas (refer to Section, "Buffer Zones").
+Grubbing limits adjacent to watercourses shall be flagged in the field prior to undertaking grubbing/stripping activities; - j) Grubbing and other debris shall not be permitted to enter any watercourse; - k) Bog and other wet material that is excavated from the site shall be piled and graded on well drained ground in low piles.
+The piles shall be seeded or otherwise protected using erosion control methods as outlined in Section, "Erosion Prevention and Sediment Control"; and - Where the piles are in the transmission line right-of-way they shall not impede access to the line for future maintenance or access.

-Figure 10-12 - Example of Grubbing Activities
+Figure 11-12 - Example of Grubbing Activities

-Figure 10-23 - Example of Grubbed and Cleared Path
+Figure 11-13 - Example of Grubbed and Cleared Path

-10.20 QUARRYING AND AGGREGATE REMOVAL FROM BORROW AREAS
+11.20 QUARRYING AND AGGREGATE REMOVAL FROM BORROW AREAS